 gardening biointensif (E. Coleman, J. Jeavons, etc.).
 Very little mechanized, on a very small acreage, set to short circuits, this model creates a very strong interest.

 But is it economically viable?
-It is to this question that the study conducted by the farm, the Sylva Institute and the SADAPT research unit (INRA-AgroParisTech) intended to respond.
-The peculiarity of this study is to be conducted on a farm where techniques, tools, new marketing methods are constantly tried, far from the "routine operations" which generally serve as a support for the production of technical references. economic.
+This is the question that the study conducted by the farm, the Sylva Institute and the SADAPT research unit (INRA-AgroParisTech) intended to answer.
+The particularity of this study is to be carried out on a farm where new techniques, tools and new marketing methods are constantly tested, far from “routine operations” which generally serve as a support for the production of technical references. economic.

-From December to March 2011 2015, gardeners have systematically noted their interventions (nature of these, working time, inputs, etc.) and quantified crops grown on a surface of boards 1000 m², outside walkways and approaches, including 42% greenhouse.
-Note that these 1000 studied m2 match the most intensive area of the farm Bec Hellouin and should in no way be considered sufficient to establish a microferme.
-Indeed, in a permaculture logic, very neat surface is part of a broader package that includes less intensive areas (to produce crops with long cycles such as vegetables of winter storage), natural areas and buildings required for good ecological and commercial operation of the assembly.
+From December 2011 to March 2015, the market gardeners systematically noted their interventions (nature of these, working time, inputs, etc.) and quantified the harvests on a surface of cultivated beds of 1000 m², excluding alleys and surroundings, including 42% in greenhouse.
+It should be noted that the 1000 m2 studied correspond to the most intensive area of the Bec Hellouin farm and should in no case be considered sufficient to establish a micro-farm.
+Indeed, in a permacultural logic, the very neat surface is part of a more global whole which includes less intensive surfaces (to produce crops with long cycles such as winter conservation vegetables), natural areas and buildings necessary for good ecological and commercial functioning of the whole.